inex/ixp-manager-docs-md/docs/usage/customers.md

 The `AS Number` is just the integer value without any `AS` prefix, etc.

 `Max Prefixes` is known as the *global max prefixes value*.
-It is used to work out the approproiate max prefixes value to apply to all router configurations in the stock / default templates (route collector and servers, AS112).
+It is used to work out the appropriate max prefixes value to apply to all router configurations in the stock / default templates (route collector and servers, AS112).
 The calculated value is also included in emails from the *Peering Manager* from customer to customer.

 There are two issues with max prefixes: